Mihndim2020/Maviance-QA-Evaluation/README.md

 # Maviance-QA-Evaluation
 These are tests automations with Cypress as part of Senior QA evaluation at Maviance PLC.
+The directory named Task-1-3-4 contains solutions for Task 1, 3 and 4.

 ## Built With
 - Cypress